1999–2000 Toronto Maple Leafs season

-The 1999–2000 Toronto Maple Leafs season saw the team finish in first place for the first time since the 1962–63 season.
-It was also the Maple Leafs' first 100-point season, the first full season at the Air Canada Centre, as well as long-time NHLer Wendel Clark's last season in the NHL.
+The 1999–2000 Toronto Maple Leafs season saw the team earn their first 100-point regular season, finishing in first place for the first time since the 1962–63 season and qualifying for the playoffs for the second consecutive year.
+It was also the Maple Leafs' first full season at the Air Canada Centre, as well as former captain Wendel Clark's last season in the NHL.